-- 2.3.1 To adopt special policies, standards, and rules pertaining to institute/department/interdisciplinary graduate programs, provided these are consistent with the College guidelines; - 2.3.2 To recommend to the Graduate Faculty Council the institution, revision, or abolition of institute/department/interdisciplinary graduate programs and courses; - 2.3.3 To recommend to the Dean or, if necessary, to the Graduate Faculty Council the authorization of a master's degree holder to teach a graduate course, or become a member of a thesis committee, a master's examination panel, or the Graduate Committee itself:
+- 2.3.1.
+To adopt special policies, standards, and rules pertaining to institute/ interdisciplinary graduate programs, provided these are consistent with the College guidelines; - 2.3.2.
+To recommend to the Graduate Faculty Council the institution, revision, or abolition of institute/interdisciplinary graduate programs and courses; - 2.3.3.
+To recommend to the Dean or, if necessary, to the Graduate Faculty Council the authorization of a Master's degree holder to teach a graduate course, or become a member of a thesis committee, a Master's examination panel, or the Graduate Committee itself; - 2.3.4.
+To recommend to the Dean the admission or readmission of a student into an institute/interdisciplinary graduate program and to appoint the admitted student's Research Adviser or Program Committee - 2.3.5.
+To conduct a periodic evaluation of the academic performance and progress of graduate students in the institute/interdisciplinary programs and decide such students' continuation in or disqualification from a graduate program.
+The evaluation shall be submitted to the Graduate Office on a per semester basis for Master's and PhD students.

-- \Approved by the College of Science Graduate Faculty Council, August 11, 2004.
-Revisions apply to incoming graduate students of 1st Semester, 2005-2006.
-Revised January 26, 2015. - 2.3.4 To recommend to the Dean the admission or readmission of a student into an institute/ department/interdisciplinary graduate program and to appoint the admitted student's Program Adviser or Program Committee; - 2.3.5 To conduct a yearly evaluation of the academic performance and progress of graduate students in the institute/department/interdisciplinary programs and decide such students' continuation in or disqualification from a graduate program; - 2.3.6 To maintain accurate and up-to-date records of their respective graduate students in coordination with the Graduate Office; - 2.3.7 To designate their members as examiners for Preliminary Examinations, Comprehensive Examinations, Qualifying Examinations, Candidacy Examinations, and, where applicable, Entrance or Placement Examinations; - 2.3.8 To approve thesis/dissertation proposals and recommend to the Dean the appointment of members of Thesis or Dissertation Committees and Master's or Doctoral Examination Panels: - 2.3.9 To make the final decision on all academic questions regarding the quality of and/or verity of a thesis or dissertation submitted under its graduate programs; - 2.3.10 To raise to the Graduate Faculty Council any unresolved issue or problem concerning institute/department/interdisciplinary graduate programs.
+- 2.3.6.
+To maintain accurate and up-to-date records of their respective graduate students in coordination with the Graduate Office; - 2.3.7.
+To designate their members as examiners for Preliminary Examinations, Comprehensive Examinations, Qualifying Examinations, Candidacy Examinations, and, where applicable, Entrance or Placement Examinations - 2.3.8.
+To approve thesis/dissertation proposals and recommend to the Dean the appointment of members of Thesis or Dissertation Committees and Master's or Doctoral Examination Panels; - 2.3.9.
+To make the final decision on all academic questions regarding the quality of and/or verity of a thesis or dissertation submitted under its graduate programs - 2.3.10.
+To raise to the Graduate Faculty Council any unresolved issue or problem concerning institute/department/interdisciplinary graduate programs.